Proven, portable, and surprisingly comfy, here’s how they stack up for daily rides.

 Speed:

-Goes just about as fast as you'd feel comfortable going on a Zero 9 scooter without serious protection.
-Made it to 41 km/h in tests.
+It goes just about as fast as you'd feel comfortable going on a Zero 9 scooter without serious protection.
+Made zero 9 electric scooter top speed to 41 km/h in tests.
 Good enough to keep up with car traffic in a lot of cases, at least over short distances.
+For those looking for an affordable 30 MPH electric scooter, this is a great option.

 Acceleration: